skamansam/tappers-paradise/README.md

 * Different types of resources, which are used to build different things(i.e. gold, platinum, silver).
 These can be used in combination.
 * a screen or button where you can tap feverishly to generate resources
 * a special button that applies a multiplier to generators for a specific length of time. (i.e. 2x more gold for the next 3 minutes!)
-* once a certain number of resources have been generated, a new gloabl resource is generated that can only be used when the game is reset.
+* once a certain number of resources have been generated, a new global resource is generated that can only be used when the game is reset.
 Once reset, these resources add multipliers to all or some of your generators. (i.e. [angel investors](https://en.wikipedia.org/wiki/Angel_investor) in businesses)
 * bonuses for generators (more resource per generator or faster generation time), according to certain resources generated. (i.e. you build 10 generators and your generation speed increases by 1.5x)
 * bonuses for generators based on amount of resources generated (i.e. you can buy a speed multiplier for 10 gold and 2 platinum)
 * generators may consume resources, or just require a number of resources to become active
 * generators start off having to be tapped.
 When enough money or generators are built, a timer can be started which generates resources every X interval.
 * resource generation paradigms: ([see this reddit thread for more](https://www.reddit.com/r/incremental_games/comments/6jfuxq/list_of_incremental_games_by_archetype/))
   * Factory - uses a map where you can place generators.
 Generators can "output" resources to other generators.
-  * Breeding - Two inital generators that generate more generators based on current values.
+  * Breeding - Two initial generators that generate more generators based on current values.
 New generators replace old ones.
   * Landlord/Ruler: Start with one house that generates money, then work your way up to whole neighborhood, then city.
   * Tower: Each floor generates resources.
 May be capped, or may allow infinite floors.
 (Tiny Death Star, )
   * Collector: Start generating a single resource, then use that resource to buy items (i.e. decorations) for your room which will add bonuses to your resource generation.
 This style relies heavily on bonuses instead of different types of resource generators.
-Instead of multiple generators or bonuses, the idea is to upgrade each item to a new level insted of having multiples. ([Game Dev Tycoon](http://www.greenheartgames.com/app/game-dev-tycoon/), [PewDiePie's Tuber Simulator](https://play.google.com/store/apps/details?id=com.outerminds.tubular&hl=en))
+Instead of multiple generators or bonuses, the idea is to upgrade each item to a new level instead of having multiples. ([Game Dev Tycoon](http://www.greenheartgames.com/app/game-dev-tycoon/), [PewDiePie's Tuber Simulator](https://play.google.com/store/apps/details?id=com.outerminds.tubular&hl=en))

   * Civ Builder: start with a small resource generator (usually based on something IRL), then "evolve" until you get to a higher form.
 Generators have strict prerequisites for multiple resources and number of generators obtained.
 Bonuses usually do not consume resources, but have a prerequisite for number and type of generators obtained. (i.e. "spear" bonus for having 10 tree generators, 5 iron generators, and 3 training facilities)
   * RPG - help adventurers on quests by tapping. can be idle via grinding mechanic.
 Bonuses are gear and stats.